 Hover to see how factors connect to Background Knowledge.
 Then click connected factors to explore strategies related to multiple factors.

 We all bring our own Background Knowledge, that is, what we know and have experienced, to what we read and write.
-This knowledge includes their everyday cultural experiences and interactions within personal communities.
-Helping students build and apply their Background Knowledge can ensure they have and use the information they need to understand and compose increasingly complex texts.
+This knowledge includes everyday cultural experiences and interactions within personal communities.
+Helping students build and apply their Background Knowledge, and ensuring that their own personal Background Knowledge is acknowledged and built upon in school, can ensure they have and use the information they need to understand and compose increasingly complex texts.

 In the upper elementary grades, students transition into a stage where they are able to learn Background Knowledge through the process of reading and writing.